SWP for Parents: Safest Fund Category for Monthly Income to Senior Citizens

 Yes.
 A registered Power of Attorney allows you to operate the mutual fund account on behalf of your parent — including placing SWP instructions.
 The PoA must be registered, and the AMC/RTA must be notified with a copy of the PoA.
 Some AMCs also allow joint holding with AS (Any One or Survivor) mode, where either holder can transact — simpler than a PoA for most purposes.

-Designing a retirement income plan for your parents is one of the highest-impact financial decisions you will make.
-The goal is not the highest possible return — it is reliable, dignified monthly income, with capital preservation, across a 15–25 year horizon.
-A combination of guaranteed instruments and a conservatively invested SWP achieves this better than a pure mutual fund approach.
+Designing a retirement income plan for your parents is a high-impact financial decision.
+The goal is not the highest possible return; it is reliable monthly income, capital preservation, and enough liquidity for medical needs across a 15–25 year horizon.
+A combination of guaranteed instruments and a conservatively invested SWP is usually more suitable than a pure mutual fund approach.

 Want a fee-only SEBI RIA to design a specific income plan for your parents' corpus?
-Get a free portfolio audit →
+Find a Fee Only Investment Advisor →

 Want a fee-only advisor to handle this for you?